 These simple baked bone-in split chicken breasts make a delicious everyday meal.
-Chicken on the bone is less expensive and more flavorful than boneless, and the skin keeps it moister.
-The chicken breasts bake to perfection with garlic, herbs, and a little olive oil.
+Chicken on the bone is less expensive and more flavorful than boneless, and the skin helps retain moisture.
+The chicken breasts bake to perfection coated with garlic, herbs, and a little olive oil.

 Feel free to change the ingredients to suit your family's tastes.
 For butter and garlic chicken breasts, replace the olive oil with melted butter and omit the oregano and cayenne pepper.
 Or replace the dried oregano with about one tablespoon of fresh chopped oregano.
 There are several herb choices complementary to chicken.
 Use the flavors you love.